Community property

+Community property (United States) also called community of property (South Africa) is a marital property regime whereby property acquired during a marriage is considered to be owned by both spouses and subject to division between them in the event of divorce.
+Conversely, property owned by one spouse before the marriage, along with gifts and inheritances they receive during marriage, are treated as that spouse's separate property in the event of divorce.
+In some cases, separate property can be "transmuted" into community property, or be included in the marital estate for reasons of equity.
+Community property can also be relevant in probate law, during the disposition of a will.

-Community property (United States) also called community of property (South Africa) is a marital property regime that originated in civil law jurisdictions but is now also found in some common law jurisdictions..
-Community of property regimes can be found in countries around the world including Sweden, Germany, Italy, France, South Africa and parts of the United States.
+The concept of community property originated in civil law jurisdictions but is now also found in some common law jurisdictions.
+Community property regimes can be found in countries around the world including Sweden, Germany, Italy, France, South Africa and parts of the United States.
 In civil law countries such as Spain, France and Germany, spouses can generally select one of several matrimonial regimes to divide property, with community property being one option, along with the separate property system and a participation system.

-Under community property regimes, depending on the jurisdiction, property owned by one spouse before marriage, and gifts and inheritances received during marriage, are treated as that spouse's separate property in the event of divorce.
-All other property acquired during the marriage is treated as community property and is subject to division between the spouses in the event of divorce.
-In some cases, separate property can be "transmuted" into community property, or be included in the marital estate for reasons of equity.